 If you or a loved one has suffered injuries because of a healthcare professional’s negligence, you have a valid medical malpractice claim.
 Contact Simeone & Miller today so we can start working on your claim.

-Simeone & Miller LLP, based in Washington, D.C., also provides personal injury and medical malpractice legal services across Maryland and Virginia.
-In Maryland, our services extend to Baltimore City, Prince George’s County, Montgomery County, Howard County, Anne Arundel County, and Frederick.
+Simeone & Miller, LLP is based in Washington, D.C., and also provides legal services across Maryland and Virginia.
+In Maryland, our services extend to Baltimore City, Prince George’s County, Montgomery County, Howard County, and Anne Arundel County.
 In Virginia, we serve clients in Arlington County, Alexandria, Fairfax County, Fairfax City, Falls Church, Loudoun County, Prince William County, Manassas, and Manassas Park.